 The Heart Foundation may, without notice, amend or modify its Privacy Notice by posting the amended Privacy Notice to the Heart Foundation’s website.

 How to access, correct or update your personal information

 If you have any complaints, questions or concerns about what information the Heart Foundation holds or about the accuracy of that information, please contact the Privacy Officer in your state or territory.

-If you would like to access the information that we hold about you, you can write to the Privacy Officer in your state or territory at the address provided below.
-We will endeavour to give you access to that information within two weeks.
+If you would like to access the information that we hold about you, or to complain about a possible breach of the Australian Privacy Principles, you can write to the Privacy Officer at the address provided below.
+We will respond to your complaint or endeavour to give you access to the information requested within two weeks.
 In order to maintain the confidentiality of your personal information, we will ask you to come into the Heart Foundation office nearest you and to bring with you specific identification before we give you access.
 If it is not practical for you to visit our office, we will arrange to check your identification before we mail the information out to you.